Approximate symmetries and quantum error correction: Results

-We first discuss the quantitative characterization of symmetry violation in quantum dynamics from a general standpoint.
+We first introduce, from a general standpoint, three physically motivated types of quantitative measures of the symmetry violation of quantum systems.

 Let $G$ be a compact Lie group corresponding to the continuous symmetry of interest.
 Denote by $\mE_\AtoB$ a quantum channel from system $A$ to system $B$.
-The channel exactly respects symmetry $G$ if it is covariant with respect to the group actions, i.e., $ \mE_\AtoB\circ \mU_{A,g} = \mU_{B,g}\circ \mE_\AtoB $ or equivalently $\mU_{B,g}^\dagger \circ \mE_\AtoB \circ \mU_{A,g} = \mE_\AtoB$ for all $g\in G$, where we use $\mU(\cdot) := U(\cdot )U^\dagger$ to denote the channel action of unitary $U$, and $U_g$ is given by some unitary representation of $G$ (on the appropriate system).
-To characterize the deviation from the exact symmetry, we may consider the mismatch between the two sides of the covariance condition.
-Then an intuitive group-global measure, is the maximum mismatch as given by some channel distance $D$:
+The channel exactly respects symmetry $G$ if it is \emph{covariant} with respect to the group actions, i.e.,